TopeAdebayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that gives execution permission of a file to everybody
+Script that gives only other users all the permissions